wow0000/discord_hackweek/README.md

 ![](http://i66.tinypic.com/2zrdocl.png)

+# Features

+- Face recognition with the position of the face to adjust the filter

+- Have bugs that are actualy funny (a big one)

+- Two commands that are easy to remember "rofl & search"

+- Image downloading and crop to something square

+- Awesome filters

+- Easy to setup

+- Configurable

 # Acknowledgement
-[pico.js](https://github.com/tehnokv/picojs) for the face recognision and the cascade
+[pico.js](https://github.com/tehnokv/picojs) for the face recognition and the cascade

 [discord.js](https://discord.js.org/)